 I earned my Ph.D. from Duke University and won the professional lottery when I was invited to join the English department at Rollins College.
 Currently, I am an associate professor who specializes in medieval and early modern British literature.
 Some of my favorite courses of the moment include Dirty Old Men (think Chaucer, Shakespeare and Milton), Hoarders (premodern material culture) and Globetrotters, which examines travel writing produced in the Age of Exploration and Discovery.

 Teaching comes first at Rollins and if I am known for one thing on campus, it is being fiercely committed to my students.
-To this end, I am incredibly honored to be the 2018-2019 recipient of the prestigious Cornell Distinguished Teaching Award at Rollins.
+To this end, I am incredibly honored to be the 2019 recipient of the Hugh F. McKean Award (given by graduating senior class to one professor for excellence in teaching) and the 2018-2019 recipient of the prestigious Cornell Distinguished Teaching Award at Rollins.
 I am also a fortunate former recipient of the Arthur Vining Davis Award for Excellence in Teaching, the Outstanding Faculty Award, the Professing Excellence Award and the Cornell Distinguished Faculty Award for Excellence in Teaching, Service and Scholarship.
 I also am lucky to the be subject of a super flattering and slightly humorous profile piece about my unconventional teaching practices that you can read HERE.
 You can also hear me talk about some of my out-of-the box teaching strategies in this PBS interview (start at 13:00): The Power of Reading

 When I'm not in the classroom, you can find me in the bowels of the library, researching and writing on a broad range of medieval and early modern topics.
 My academic articles and essays appear or are forthcoming in the Journal for the Study of British Culture, Fragments: Interdisciplinary Approaches to the Study of Ancient and Medieval Pasts, and in edited collections published by Cornell University Press, Bloomsbury Academic, Routledge, Bedford-St. Martin's and Brill.